Designing the future of an existing neighbourhood involves speculation, compassion and empathy for the people that will one day call this place home.

 By 2025, 15,000 residents and 5,000 workers are expected to live and work in Victoria Harbour, the Western part of Melbourne's CBD where Collins and Bourke Street meet near the water.
 What should this inner-city neighbourhood look and feel like?

-Inspired by the award–winning Jan Gehl’s documentary The Human Scale, the recent public Art project Skyscraper by Brooklyn-based studio STUDIOKCA and the Barcelona Super–Block model, it explored the cultural dynamics that give an urban district its distinct identity.
+Inspired by Jan Gehl’s award–winning documentary The Human Scale, the recent STUDIOKCA public art project Skyscraper and the Barcelona superblock model, the studio—dubbed Street Level—first explored the cultural dynamics that give an urban district its distinct identity.

 The result is a series of interpretations and design concepts that help to illuminate social, environmental and aesthetic problems.
 Ultimately these studies could inform the design of an entire city block and streetscape at the western end of Collins Street.

 Speculative design is not interested in creating new products, services or spaces for an uncertain future.
 Rather, it is interested in cultivating new ideas and ways of thinking.
 Perhaps in this case, it will usher in a new, more inclusive and sustainable urban neighbourhood.